 Large Tonsil Cryptolysis

-This is one of the most common and effective removals of tonsil stones.
+This is one of the most common and effective tonsil stone removal treatments.

 Cryptolysis is the removal of tonsil crypts or fissures, cracks, or holes in your tonsils.